Ng Yi Sheng

-Ng Yi Sheng (黄毅圣 (黄毅聖, Huáng Yì Shèng); born 1980) is a Singaporean gay writer.
+Ng Yi Sheng (黄毅圣 (黄毅聖, Huáng Yì Shèng); born 1980) is a Singaporean writer.
 He has published a collection of his poems entitled last boy, which won the Singapore Literature Prize, and a documentary book on gay, lesbian and bisexual Singaporeans called SQ21: Singapore Queers in the 21st Century in 2006.

 Early life and education

 Ng lived in Hong Kong with his parents for three years during his childhood.
 On his return to Singapore, he attended the Anglo-Chinese School.
 He graduated from Columbia University, USA, where he majored in Comparative Literature and Writing.
 His writing teachers at Columbia University included Louise Rose, Steve Austin, Paul Violi and Timothy Donnelly.
 He completed an MA in creative writing at the University of East Anglia in 2014.

 Through the initiative of the Creative Arts Programme, he underwent mentorship schemes with the poets Lee Tzu Pheng and Angeline Yap, as well as worked on playwriting under Theatreworks' Greenhouse Project and The Necessary Stage's Playwright's Cove.